Seagat2011/TD-AMERITRADE-ONLINE-TRADING-PLATFORM/README.md

 But trend-trading these multiple "inflection points", a term borrowed from the Mathematics of Calculus to indicate a measured deviation from the Mean
 (ie. The Trend: 1-day Trend,7-day Trend,30-day Trend,Quarterly Trend,90-day Trend,200-day Trend,Annual Trend,Decade Trend, Lifelong Trend)
-adequately indictae when to buy, and when to sell, as reflected in the option's premium and strike-price which opens, resumes, or eventually ends the trend.
+adequately indicate when to buy, and when to sell, as reflected in the option's premium and strike-price which opens, resumes, or eventually ends the trend.

 6.28